-The Group presents assets and liabilities in the consolidated statement of financial position based on current/non-current classification.
-An asset as current when it is:
+The Group presents assets and liabilities in the Consolidated Statement of Financial Position based on current/non-current classification.
+An asset is current when it is:

-- Expected to be realised or intended to be sold or consumed in the normal operating cycle - Expected to be realised within twelve months after the reporting period - Held primarily for trading, or - Cash and cash equivalent unless restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period.
+- Expected to be realised or intended to be sold or consumed in the normal operating cycle - Expected to be realised within twelve months after the reporting period - · Held primarily for trading, or - Cash and cash equivalent unless restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period.